 Maintaining a healthy diet and keeping up a regular exercise regimen can go a long way toward preventing menstrual pain.
 A 2016 study of 250 women found significant differences between period pain in women who maintained a healthy lifestyle and those who didn’t.

 Read on for specific diet and exercise tips.

 Generally, a diet geared toward decreasing menstrual pain should be high in minimally processed foods, fiber, and plants.

 Give these foods a try:

-- walnuts, almonds, and pumpkin seeds (rich in manganese, which eases cramps)
+- Walnuts, almonds, and pumpkin seeds are rich in manganese, which eases cramps.

 Water: It sounds odd, but drinking water keeps your body from retaining water and helps to avoid painful bloating during menstruation.
 Warm or hot water is usually better for cramps, as hot liquids increase blood flow to your skin and may relax cramped muscles.

 You can also eat water-based foods to increase your hydration, including: